11 Eco-Friendly School Fundraising Ideas for Kids to Kick off the School Year

 eco-friendly school classroom

-Choose a popular topic and charge $10 per team to enter.
+Choose a popular topic (Harry Potter trivia is always a hit) and charge $10 per person or team to enter.
 BetterWorld‘s online fundraising platform is a great resource for this.
 Have the teams participate beforehand by entering ideas for trivia questions on the Custom Questions section of the BetterWorld ticketing platform.

 Build up the excitement and create some healthy competition by lining up some great prizes for the winners.
 You can increase your profits by selling snacks, too.